marcelotto/skout/README.md

 A terse, opinionated format for [SKOS] concept schemes as outlines in YAML.

 If you're looking for a way to manage huge concept schemes this won't be the right tool for you.
-But if you want a developer-friendly and easy to maintain solution to write small and simple SKOS concept schemes or lay out the foundation for a larger one, this might be what you're looking for:
+But if you want a developer-friendly and easy solution for writing small and simple SKOS concept schemes or laying out the foundation for a larger one, this might be what you're looking for:

 - easy to read, write and edit concept hierarchies
 - auto-generated boilerplate statements about concepts

 ## Example

+This Skout document:

 ```yaml
 base: http://transport.data.gov.uk/def/vehicle-category/